gluester/xoku/README.md

 # xoku
-Control your Roku TV with a controller!
+Control your Roku TV with a controller (or keyboard)!

 # Warning
 Very messy code written by a beginner